-Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 5-chapter quizzes or 3 discussions during the semester may be dropped with a grade of "X" from this course.
+Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to come to class 5 times or 4 consecutive times during the semester may be dropped with a grade of "X" from this course.
 If missed assignments occur after the final drop date the grade will be an "F".